-Are you fascinated with planets, meteors, and black holes and interested in physics, mathematics, and computing?
+Are you fascinated with planets, meteors, and black holes?
 If yes, a career as an Astronomer might be perfect for you.

 Astronomers study celestial objects such as moons, planets, stars, and galaxies to develop scientific theories based on their findings.

-To become an Astronomer in Australia, you generally require an undergraduate degree followed by a postgraduate/doctoral qualification in science, astronomy, astrophysics, or a related field.
-Having relevant work experience and membership in professional bodies is highly regarded in this role.
+To become an Astronomer in Australia, you need an undergraduate degree followed by a postgraduate/doctoral qualification in science, astronomy, astrophysics, or a related field.
+Having relevant work experience and membership in professional bodies helps.

-Whether your interest lies in knowing how to become an astronomer at NASA or working at a local laboratory, this blog will show you the steps to realize your goal.
-Read to explore their daily duties, required technical competencies, degree courses, average salary, career prospects, and more.
+This blog will show you the steps to realise your goal.
+Explore astronomers' daily duties, required technical competencies, degree courses, average salary, career prospects, and more.

 1. What Are Astronomers?